 A PGCE is a well-recognised and valued qualification and normally includes QTS (although not all courses do), but this doesn't mean that you will automatically be employed when you graduate.

 Traditionally, graduates quickly find their first teaching job.
-The placements completed as part of their course and any additional school experience stands them in good stead.
+The placements completed as part of your course and any additional school experience will stand you in good stead.
 If your school placements go well and the school has a vacancy when you graduate, you may well be offered a job.

 Pupil numbers are rising and this increases the demand for teachers.
 If you've completed a PGCE in a shortage subject, such as physics, maths, chemistry, computing, languages, biology, geography or design and technology, your knowledge and skills are particularly sought after.

-To learn more, see how to get a teaching job.
+To learn more, see how to become a teacher.

 How do I find a PGCE?